fenago/kubernetes-course/md/Lab_9.md

 only the PVCs with pre-created storage classes.
 We also learned about the life cycle of these volumes with respect to that of the pods.

-In the next chapter, we will extend these concepts further and learn how to store application configurations and secrets.
+In the next lab, we will extend these concepts further and learn how to store application configurations and secrets.